sethpuckett/flashcards/README.md

 There are a few configuration options available for Seth's Flashcards.
 These can be found in `js/config.js`.
 To make changes just update any of the available options and refresh the page.
 The most important option for creating your own set of flashcards is `TOPIC_SPREADSHEET_KEY`.
 More on that below.

 * **TOPIC_SPREADSHEET_KEY**: The key for the public, published Google Spreadsheet containing flashcard values
-* **DEFAULT_THEME**: Determines which theme should be loaded when the application starts, either `light` or `dark`; can be changed at any time while the application is in use
+* **DEFAULT_THEME**: Determines which theme should be loaded when the application starts, either `light` or `dark`
-* **DEFAULT_VISIBLE_COLUMN**: Determines which column should be visible and which should be hidden when the application is loaded, either `left` or `right`; can be changed at any time while the application is in use
+* **DEFAULT_VISIBLE_COLUMN**: Determines which column should be visible and which should be hidden when the application starts, either `left` or `right`

 ### Setting up the spreadsheet

-Seth's Flashcards reads flashcard values from Google Spreadsheets using `Tabletop.js`.
+Seth's Flashcards reads the card values from Google Spreadsheets using `Tabletop.js`.
 There is a little setup involved and the spreadsheets need to be formatted in a particular way for everything to work correctly.
 The steps below will help you get started.

 1. Go to [Google Drive](https://drive.google.com) and create a new **Google Sheet**.
 2. Add as many sheets as you want.
 Each individual sheet will correspond to a different deck of flashcards.
 The name of the sheet will be the name of the deck.
-3. Each sheet needs 2 columns for values and optionally a third column for `notes`.
+3. Each sheet needs 2 columns for values and optionally a third column for `Notes`.
 Values in the first row are used as headers and are not placed on cards.
-If you're adding a `notes` column it **must** be the third column and have the heading "**Notes**".
+If you're adding a `Notes` column it **must** be the third column and have the heading `Notes`.
 **Example**:
 ![Creating cards in a spreadsheet](img/app-cards.png "Creatings cards in a spreadsheet")